 16. Hot water freezes faster than cold water

-In certain conditions, hot water can freezes faster than cold water — a counter-intuitive phenomenon known as the Mpemba effect.
+In certain conditions, hot water can freeze faster than cold water — a counter-intuitive phenomenon known as the Mpemba effect.
 There is a number of proposed explanations for the Mpemba effect, including faster evaporation of hot water that reduces the volume left to freeze, the formation of a frost layer on cold water that insulates it, or different concentrations of solutes such as CO2.
 The phenomenon is named after schoolboy Erasto Mpemba from Tanzania, who in the 1960s claimed in his science class that ice cream would freeze faster if it was heated first before being put in the freezer.

 17. About 1% of our genes come from plants, fungi, and other germs

 According to research from the University of Cambridge, humans have evolved with genes acquired from plants and fungi.
 But how did they get there?
-Rather than a straightforward single branching tree where genes are inherited from parents, scientists argue that sometimes foreign genes may spread by a process known as horizontal gene transfer.
+Rather than a straightforward single-branching tree where genes are inherited from parents, scientists argue that sometimes foreign genes may spread by a process known as horizontal gene transfer.
 For instance, different species of bacteria often exchange genes via viruses.